-2nd) Do not drive from the 2nd tee (whites) if people are waiting to tee off from the 17th tee box.
+2nd) Do not drive from the 2nd tee (whites/reds) if people are waiting to tee off from the 17th tee box.
 Be aware as you approach the 2nd green that people driving off from the 3rd tee box may inadvertently hit the ball onto the 2nd fairway!

 3rd) The public footpath runs alongside the fairway.
 It is important to give the public right of way and ensure that you only drive off when the path is clear.

 4th) Again there is a public footpath alongside the right hand side of the fairway.
 Please do not play from any tee box on this hole if there are people on this path.
 The winter tee box is adjacent to the 16th green, please be aware that people may be putting out.
 You should not drive until the green is cleared.
 When approaching the green, be aware of anyone teeing off from the 5th tee box as a pulled tee shot can be a hazard here!

 5th) Be aware of any wayward drives from the 15th tee box that may encroach onto the 5th fairway in the area approaching the 5th green.

 6th) The public again have right of way on the path to the right of the tee box and fairway.

 7th) The tee shot will cross a public footpath that dissects the course.
 It is important to wait until this is fully clear, similarly if there are people playing from the 10th "yellow/winter" tee box to the right of the path.
 Take care when walking to the green because there may be players teeing off from the 13th tee box on your right as you walk to the green.

 8th) The road that leads to the club house runs parallel to the tee box and fairway.
 You need to watch for cars coming from either direction and although OOB, the road can be hit should you “Slice/Fade” the ball (right handers) or “Hook/Draw” the ball (left handers).